-Nancy Gaither fell in love with Assateague Island National Seashore on her first visit and can’t seem to stay away.
+Nancy Gaither, Director, fell in love with Assateague Island National Seashore on her first visit and can’t seem to stay away.
 She calls it her “Little Slice of Heaven.”
-In 2018, Nancy volunteered with the National Park Service and taught courses at the Visitor Center called “Horse Tales” and “The Secrets of Assateague.”
-Evaluations gave the sessions “rave reviews” so AIA will be repeating them again in the summer of 2019.
-Of late, she has been a keynote speaker around Ocean Pines and Ocean City where she shares her passion for the island and teaches others about the past, the present and the wildlife that lives on it.
+Nancy is a keynote speaker throughout the Eastern Shore where she shares her passion for the island and teaches others about the past, the present and the wildlife that inhabit the island with two presentations called “Horse Tales” and “The Secrets of Assateague.”
+The Salisbury Lion’s Club, Women’s Club of Ocean Pines, Polish-American Club of Ocean City, the Rotary Club in Pocomoke City and more have all learned about early island days and some of the treasures now found on the island.
 She is semi-retired from wonderful companies such as Apple Computer, Inc., Booz Allen Hamilton and UnitedHealthcare where she has had adventures as Vice-President of Customer Support, Director of Training and more.
-She is the former Team Leader and Creative Team Director of the 6th place International Award winning chorus, Harbor City Music Company Show Chorus.
+She is the former Team Leader and Creative Team Director of the 4th place International Award winning chorus, Harbor City Music Company Show Chorus.
+Nancy has a Master of Arts Degree from the University of Maryland.
 Currently, at her business S.O.A.R.(Seizing Opportunities, Achieving Results), Nancy is consulting with major companies such as Perdue and Johns Hopkins University as an Executive Coach.
 Nancy is the President of the Assateague Island Alliance.